PerlAlien/Alien-Build/README.md

     $build->checkpoint;

-Save any install or runtime properties so that they can be reloaded on a subsequent run.
+Save any install or runtime properties so that they can be reloaded on a subsequent run in a separate process.
 This is useful if your build needs to be done in multiple stages from a `Makefile`, such as with [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker).
+Once checkpointed you can use the `resume` constructor (documented above) to resume the probe/build/install\] process.

 ## root